-Joshua Fredberg has been our vice president of marketing, since November, 2009.
+Joshua Fredberg was our vice president of marketing from November, 2009 through December 2014.
+Mr. Fredberg resigned as the Company's vice president of marketing effective December 31, 2014.
 Prior to joining the Company, Mr. Fredberg was vice president of product management and marketing at Vistagy, Inc. from May 2009 to October 2009.
 From 2001-2009, Mr. Fredberg was with Parametric Technology Corporation, holding the positions of senior vice president of product and market strategy from 2003-2009, vice president of product strategy from 2001-2003 and director of business development in 2001.
 From 2000-2001, Mr. Fredberg was director of business development at Ariba.
 He holds a bachelor of science in electrical engineering from Tufts University, a master of science in system engineering from the University of Pennsylvania and an M.B.A. in finance from The Wharton School, University of Pennsylvania.